-Our two-year fellowship in Clinical Biochemical Genetics is available to individuals who hold a doctoral degree in a relevant discipline.
-It is desirable that candidates have experience in pediatrics, biochemistry and/or laboratory medicine.
+The two-year Clinical Biochemical Genetics Fellowship at Mayo Clinic in Rochester, Minnesota, is available to individuals who hold a doctoral degree in a relevant discipline.
+It is desirable that you have experience in pediatrics, biochemistry or laboratory medicine.

-At the same time, you will undertake an independent research project, likely to be related to the development and validation of new diagnostic methods using state-of-the-art equipment such as tandem mass spectrometry.
+At the same time, you undertake an independent research project, likely to be related to the development and validation of new diagnostic methods using state-of-the-art equipment such as tandem mass spectrometry.